Is it possible to add External RAM to laptops externally?

 Those two grey rectangular blocks connecting the CPU to the RAM are the 3 buses talked about before.

 The green one with 4 arrows is the PCIe bus.
 It goes to the PCH, which is the chipset.
-That kinda acts like a upper and lower bridge between the CPU and other stuff on the board, but that’s beyond the scope of this question.
+That kind of acts like an upper and lower bridge between the CPU and other stuff on the board, but that’s beyond the scope of this question.

 The tl;dr is, the wires don’t match up.
-You would have to completely reinvent computer architecture to do this.
+You would have to reinvent computer architecture to do this completely.

 But there is something called a page file.
 People abuse these as a sort of pseudo RAM, but they have their uses.
 I’ll leave that as homework for whoever wants to know.

 If you run a full-service operating system like Windows 10, the minimum amount of RAM you should consider is 4GB.
 Windows 10 will use at least 1GB or 2GB of your RAM, but once the apps start running, the remaining RAM, if not a lot, may not be able to deliver the best performance.